Detecting Malicious Intents in Smart Contracts with Pre-trained Programming Language Models: Introduction

 \section{Introduction}

 Smart contracts serve as the foundational infrastructure for decentralized application (DApp) development~\cite{szabo1996smart, antonopoulos2018mastering, ethereum2025smart}, operating on various blockchain platforms, \eg, Ethereum~\cite{buterin2014next, wood2014ethereum} and Binance Smart Chain (BSC)~\cite{cernera2023token}.
 These contracts enable decentralized financial services and automate on-chain transactions, fostering a trustless execution environment.
 However, the transparency and immutability of smart contracts also introduce significant risks.
 Both vulnerabilities and deliberately embedded malicious intents can lead to severe economic losses for DApp users.
-While extensive research has been conducted on vulnerability detection in smart contracts~\cite{he2020smart, chu2023survey, chen2025chatgpt}, relatively little attention has been devoted to detecting the developer's intent behind the code.
+While extensive research has been conducted on vulnerability detection in smart contracts~\cite{he2020smart, chu2023survey, chen2025chatgpt}, detecting malicious developer intents remains understudied despite their significant security implications.

 To bridge this gap, \algnameold was introduced as a deep learning-based approach for identifying unsafe development intents in smart contracts~\cite{huang2022smartintentnn, huang2025deep}.
 It comprises three core components: (1) the Universal Sentence Encoder (USE)~\cite{cer2018universal} for generating contextual embeddings of source code, (2) a K-means clustering-based intent highlighting module to emphasize intent-related features, and (3) a Bidirectional Long Short-Term Memory (BiLSTM) network for multi-label classification across ten distinct categories of unsafe intents.
 Evaluations on $10,000$ smart contracts showed that \algnameold achieved an F1 score of 0.8633, with an accuracy of 0.9647, precision of 0.8873, and recall of 0.8406.